Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: Mathematical Formulation

+In order to accommodate {for the extended spectral content we propose the following:} First, we multiply both sides of Eq.~\eqref{Rozanov_Volakis_Bound} by a normalized non-negative weight function $W(\theta)$ \cite{Comm1} {that denotes for the ``absorbtion significance'' of the spectral components}.
+Next, we integrate with respect to the angle of incidence ($\theta$).
+In addition, to {accommodate} for real-world applications where systems are typically designed to operate at a specific finite {frequency} bandwidth, we truncate the originally infinite integration wavelength domain into a finite domain $[\lambda_1,\lambda_2]$, where $\lambda_1$ [$\lambda_2$] denote the minimal [maximal] free-space wavelength of interest.
+These steps lead to,

-where $[\theta_1,\theta_2]$ are the minimal and maximal desired angles of incidence, respectively and $\int_{\theta_1}^{\theta_2} W(\theta)d\theta= 1, W(\theta)\geq 0 \forall \theta \in [\theta_1,\theta_2]$.
-The relationship in Eq.~\eqref{Relation} describes the appropriate sum rule (bound) for wave fields composed of a spectrum (multiple) of oblique incidence plane waves with arbitrary weights.
-The right hand side of Eq.~\eqref{Relation} bounds from above the left and middle sides for any selection of the properties of the layers (namely $\{\epsilon,\mu,\sigma\}$).
+where $[\theta_1,\theta_2]$ are the minimal and maximal desired angles of incidence, respectively and ${\int_{\theta_1}^{\theta_2} W(\theta)d\theta= 1, W(\theta)\neq 0 \forall \theta \in [\theta_1,\theta_2]}$.
+The {expression} in Eq.~\eqref{Relation} describes the appropriate {weighted} sum rule (bound) for wave fields composed of a spectrum (multiple) of oblique incidence plane waves.
+The right hand side of Eq.~\eqref{Relation} bounds from above the left and middle sides for any selection of the properties of the {layer parameters $\{\epsilon,\sigma\}$ that are embedded in $\rho$}.
 This gives rise to an optimization problem for designing a Dallenbach absorber.
 By employing Eq.~\eqref{Relation} as a $W$-weighted $L^1$ norm on $\theta$ space, we formulate the following optimization problem to obtain the absorber's characteristic parameters,

 The impedance $Z_{\mbox { in}}$ refers to the input impedance at the interface between the absorbing layer and its surroundings, while $\eta_0$ is the free space (TE and TM) characteristic impedance (see \cite{Adler1968Electromagnetic,Collin1966Foundations,Pozar2011Microwave}).
-An alternative (equivalent) way to express \eqref{Optimization_problem} as a maximization problem is to normalize the cost function by dividing Eq.~\eqref{Relation} by its right-hand side.
+An alternative (equivalent) way to express Eq.~\eqref{Optimization_problem} as a maximization problem is to normalize the cost function by dividing Eq.~\eqref{Relation} by its right-hand side.
 The resulting value of the expression is between $0$ and $1$, where a score of $1$ indicates the highest achievable value of the cost function, i.e., tightest bound, for any given set of design parameters ($\epsilon,\sigma$).
 The alternative optimization problem reads,

-In the following sections we use Eqs.~\eqref{Relation}-\eqref{Eqiv_Optimization_problem} to explore the tightness of the new sum rule and to design a practical Dallenbach absorber that operates within a finite frequency spectrum and angular spectrum of incidence waves.
-In addition we explore the influence of the weight function on the optimization results.
+In the following sections we use Eqs.~\eqref{Relation}-\eqref{Eqiv_Optimization_problem} to explore the tightness of the new sum rule and to design a practical Dallenbach absorber that operates within a finite {but} broad frequency range and wide angular spectrum of incidence waves.